The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.

-Many of these different types of response to the religious turmoil of the time had a similar endpoint in the embrace of voluntary associations and social reform work.
+Many of these different types of responses to the religious turmoil of the time had a similar endpoint in the embrace of voluntary associations and social reform work.
 During the antebellum period, many American Christians responded to the moral anxiety of industrialization and urbanization by organizing to address specific social needs.
 Social problems such as intemperance, vice, and crime assumed a new and distressing scale that older solutions, such as almshouses, were not equipped to handle.
 Moralists grew concerned about the growing mass of urban residents who did not attend church, and who, thanks to poverty or illiteracy, did not even have access to scripture.
 Voluntary benevolent societies exploded in number to tackle these issues.
 Led by ministers and dominated by middle-class women, voluntary societies printed and distributed Protestant tracts, taught Sunday school, distributed outdoor relief, and evangelized in both frontier towns and urban slums.
 These associations and their evangelical members also lent moral backing and workers to large-scale social reform projects, including the temperance movement designed to curb Americans’ consumption of alcohol, the abolitionist campaign to eradicate slavery in the United States, and women’s rights agitation to improve women’s political and economic rights.
 As such wide-ranging reform projects combined with missionary zeal, evangelical Christians formed a “benevolent empire” that swiftly became a cornerstone of the antebellum period.

 III.
 Atlantic Origins of Reform

 The reform movements that emerged in the United States during the first half of the nineteenth century were not American inventions.
 Instead, these movements were rooted in a transatlantic world where both sides of the ocean faced similar problems and together collaborated to find similar solutions.
 Many of the same factors that spurred American reformers to action—such as urbanization, industrialization, and class struggle—equally affected Europe.
 Reformers on both sides of the Atlantic visited and corresponded with one another.
 Exchanging ideas and building networks proved crucial to shared causes like abolition and women’s rights.